 You can see a difference between Bose 300 vs 700 through our article.

 Smart Soundbar 300 is a beautiful, sounding, well-designed device that could easily be the focal point of your living space.
-It feels futuristic to be able to ask Alexa for volume adjustments or channel changes.
+It feels futuristic to be able to ask Alexa for volume adjustments or center channel changes.

 Hooke Audio hopes you find valuable information to help you make the best decision.
 If you have questions, don’t hesitate to ask us by comment below.